-MLAB 2219 - Clinical Microbiology II
+MLAB 2219 Clinical Microbiology II

 This course is a study of bacterial, fungal, and viral disease agents which includes the clinical laboratory methods of cultivation, isolation, and identification of bacteria and fungi.
-Three hours lecture per week.
-Successful completion of this course with "C" or better is required for graduation.
+PR: MLAB 1160.
+Restrictions: MLT Majors only.
+Fall semester only.

-MLAB 2219L - Clinical Microbiology II Lab
+MLAB 2219 - Clinical Microbiology II Lab

 Students will perform microbiology procedures on various cultures for cultivation, isolation, and identification of bacteria and fungi.
-Students will interpret clinical specimens to differentiate pathogens from normal flora.
+Students will interpret specimens to differentiate pathogens from normal flora.
 Public health, safety and quality control will also be emphasized.

-Three hours lab per week.
-Successful completion of this course with "C" or better is required for graduation.
+Successful completion of this course with a "C" or better is required for graduation.
+Prerequisite(s): MLAB 1160, MLAB 2219 concurrently

-MLAB 2220 - Clinical Biochemistry
+MLAB 2220 Clinical Biochemistry

 This course emphasizes major organ function and the appropriate assays, analysis of various body fluids, and laboratory findings to indicate various disease states.
-This includes important characteristics of basic chemical laboratory technique, chemical laboratory safety, electrolytes and acidbase balance, proteins, carbohydrates, lipids, enzymes, metabolites, endocrine function, and toxicology.
+This includes important characteristics of basic chemical laboratory technique, chemical laboratory safety, electrolytes and acid-base balance, proteins, carbohydrates, lipids, enzymes, metabolites, endocrine function, and toxicology.
 Abnormal laboratory results will be correlated to disease states using case studies.

-Three hours lecture per week.
 Successful completion of this course with "C" or better is required for graduation.
+Prerequisite(s): MLAB 1105, MLAB 2220L concurrently.
+Restriction(s): Medical Laboratory Technology majors